 - A design displayed on your computer and the printed version will not look exactly the same.
 In addition, the printed version on your home printer will not look the same as the Spoonflower print.
 The inks, material, and technology are different.

-- Designs printed on wallpaper, gift wrap and polyester fabrics tend to print more vividly than on natural fiber fabrics.
+- Designs printed on wallpaper and polyester fabrics tend to print more vividly than on natural fiber fabrics.

 - You can expect to see slightly different results depending on the weight of the fabric you choose.

 - Dark colors that are similar to each other may blend together when printed without enough contrast.
 A perfect example is black stripes on a dark grey background.

 - Highly saturated dark colors printed in large, solid areas don't have the visual impact they do on your monitor because inks tend to render saturated colors a bit different than you might expect.

 - Our inks on fabrics with natural fibers aren’t capable of rendering a true, rich, saturated black, and this limitation will probably be noticeable in designs that use large fields of black.
 To avoid your black looking noticeably dark charcoal gray, it’s best to use black in small amounts, with a lot of lighter colors.